OctoD/tiinvo/docs/modules/Option.md

 Ƭ **Some**<`A`\>: `A` extends [`None`](Option.md#none) ? `never` : `A`

-Some<a> represents a value which could have been a possible nullable or undefined
+Some<A> represents a value which could have been a possible nullable or undefined

 **`Since`**